Find Affordable College Courses

 Providence, RI

-You’ll join some of the best and brightest minds around you if you attend Brown University.
-The school came in at #5 on this year’s Best Value Classical Languages & Literature Schools in the New England Region list.
-Brown is a fairly large private not-for-profit school located in the medium-sized city of Providence.
+You’ll be in good company if you decide to attend Brown University.
+It ranked #5 on our 2023 Best Value Classical Languages & Literature Schools in the New England Region list.
+Brown is a large private not-for-profit school located in the medium-sized city of Providence.

 Out-of-state tuition fees for undergraduate students at Brown are $62,304 per year.

-Brown not only placed well in our value ranking, but it is also #5 on our Best Classical Languages & Literature Schools in the New England Region list.
+Brown also made our Best Classical Languages & Literature Schools in the New England Region list, coming in at #5.

 Full Classical Languages & Literature at Brown University Report